 Do children pay tax on savings?

-Assuming your child won't earn more than £10,600 (watch out child prodigies!), ensure any interest is paid without tax being automatically deducted by filling out HM Revenue & Customs' R85 form (the bank should give you one of these).
+Assuming your child won't earn more than this (watch out child prodigies!), ensure any interest is paid without tax being automatically deducted by filling out HM Revenue & Customs' R85 form (the bank should give you one of these).
 If your child is 16 or over, they'll need to fill in the form themselves.

 If you've already overpaid, you'll need to fill out an R40 form to get it back.